AveryPuhl/LinuxDotfiles/README.md

 # Avery Puhl's Dotfiles
 This is a personal repository for my ideal system dotfiles.
+Mainly simple bash scripts and .conf files.
 If you use any of them I **HIGHLY** encourage you tweak these files to your liking.
 ## Expect incompatibilities on non-Archlinux systems!
 I use regular **[Arch linux](https://archlinux.org/)**, and have not tested nor optimized for use on other distributions.